U.S. flag

 I want to know what happens after my partner/family member is arrested (bail, arraignment, etc.) for domestic violence?

 If your partner or family member is arrested for a domestic violence related offense, there are a few things you may want to know.
 Once the person who was arrested has been booked and processed at the police station, then they will be transported by a police officer to court to appear before a judge to be formally charged with the crime(s) committed.
 If the court is closed and they are 18 years or older, they will be held in custody for a minimum of 6 hours in compliance with Massachusetts domestic violence guidelines.
-A bail magistrate will decide if they are eligible for bail release or if they will be held in custody until the next business day and taken to court directly.
+A bail magistrate will decide if they are eligible for bail release or if they will be held in police custody until the next business day and taken to court directly.

-You can expect to be contacted by the Middlesex District Attorney’s Office (MDAO) before and after the arraignment with updates regarding the arraignment.
+If you were the person harmed, you can expect to be contacted by the Middlesex District Attorney’s Office (MDAO) before and after the arraignment with updates regarding the arraignment.
 You will be offered the option to seek a protection order at this time if you do not already have one.

 To check on the custody status of a person who has been arrested in Cambridge you may call the Cambridge Police Department Shift Commander at 617-349-3393.